-HARLEM, New York -- Several city agencies are investigating the tragic death of a 3-year-old boy and trying to determine if a food allergy played a role in his death.
-The center where the incident happened has since been shut down.
+HARLEM, Manhattan -- Several city agencies are investigating the tragic death of a 3-year-old boy and trying to determine if a food allergy played a role in his death.

 Full of life and joy, little Elijah Silvera was said to be enjoying his time at pre-K at the Seventh Avenue Center for Family Services in Harlem when tragedy struck claiming his short life.

 MORE: Dairy allergies explained and what you need to know